kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 ```
 For human genomes, download UMAP from here <a href="http://www.broadinstitute.org/~anshul/projects/umap/">http://www.broadinstitute.org/~anshul/projects/umap/</a>

-Add the following lines in your $HOME/.bashrc .
+Add the following lines to your $HOME/.bashrc and to your configuration file.

 ```
 MCRROOT=<MCR_ROOT>/v714